HomeVMware Licensing

 March 4, 2026 · 12 min read

-But the story isn't as simple as "Broadcom is gouging everyone."
-For the right organization, VVF is actually a reasonable bundle.
-The math works — if you're the right customer.
-This guide breaks down exactly what's in each product, what the real costs look like at the numbers that matter to your infrastructure, and who should pay for VVF versus who should start evaluating alternatives.
+For the right organization, VVF is a reasonable bundle.
+The math works — if you were already licensing Enterprise Plus, vSAN, and Aria separately.
+Below: what each product includes, what the costs look like at relevant infrastructure scales, and who should pay for VVF versus who should start evaluating alternatives.

 Important: If you're currently on vSphere Standard and your subscription expires in 2025 or 2026, you cannot renew.
 Your only VMware path forward is vSphere Foundation (VVF) or VMware Cloud Foundation (VCF). vSphere 8's Standard branch reaches End of Life in October 2027 — so even if you extend, you have a hard deadline.
 Plan accordingly.